ostracod/ostracod-multiplayer/README.md

 * `Color`: Represents an RGB color.
 * `canvas` and `context`: For rendering graphics.
 * `canvasWidth` and `canvasHeight`: Canvas dimensions as defined in your config file.
+* `canvasBackgroundColor`: Color string as defined in your config file.
 * `framesPerSecond`: FPS as defined in your config file.
 * `shiftKeyIsHeld`: Whether the user is pressing the shift key.
 * `gameUpdateCommandList`: List of commands to send to the server.